This post is also available in: Dutch

 Our starting point in Japan was the awesome city of Osaka.
 We absolutely loved it here, even though it might not be the most popular tourist destination in Japan.
-Actually, we spent most of our time in Japan in Osaka; twelve whole days!
+We’ve spent 12 whole days in Osaka, the most time we spent in one place in Japan.
 Osaka is a city with lots of activities, great restaurants and of course amazing hotels.
-In this article we will share eight fun things to do in Osaka.
-Besides these fun activities we also some facts about Osaka, a little bit about the history and a great hotel recommendation.
+In this article we share eight fun things to do in Osaka.
+Besides these fun activities we also share some facts about Osaka, a little bit about the history, tour recommendations and a great hotel recommendation.

 Scroll down for eight fun things to do in Osaka!